finsberg/vector3D/README.md

 ## Creating documentation for your code.

 We will use `sphinx` to generate documentation and we will publish the documentation using github pages.
-Create a the directory where we will put the documentation
+Create a the directory `docs` where we will put the documentation
 ```
 mkdir docs
 cd docs